Last updated: 15 Jan 2026

 Troubleshoot the banner

-- Check that your rollout of Static succeeded, for example by checking when Static was last synced in Argo CD (staging, production).
+- If a page isn’t showing the banner, check that the deploy of that app with the new gem version succeeded, for example by checking when Frontend was last synced in Argo CD (staging, production).

-- Make sure you are looking at the same environment where you deployed your change to Static.
+- Make sure you are looking at the same environment where you deployed your change to the app.

 - Use a fresh private/Incognito window so that your testing is not affected by browser state such as cookies or cache.